shuiiiiyu/PsyhookBench/README.md

 ## Introduction

-Psychological hooks—systematic cognitive strategies designed to capture attention and influence behavior—are fundamental to modern social media content, yet remain underexplored in VisionLanguage Models (VLMs).
-This paper introduces PsyHookBench, a novel benchmark for evaluating VLMs’ understanding of psychological hooks in multimodal social media.
-We propose a taxonomy of eight hooks across three motivational categories, construct a dataset of 3,041 high-engagement samples with reliable human-machine annotations, and conduct comprehensive evaluations across nine VLMs.
-Our results reveal significant performance degradation on edge cases, superior performance on composite hooks, and a watershed in recognizing high-order psychological mechanisms.
-PsyHookBench establishes a foundation for developing VLMs with enhanced social media content understanding.
+Psychological hooks—systematic cognitive strategies designed to capture attention and influence behavior—are fundamental to modern social media content, yet remain underexplored in Vision Language Models (VLMs).
+This paper introduces PsyHookBench, a novel benchmark for evaluating VLMs’ understanding of psychological hooks in multimodal social media.
+We propose a taxonomy of eight hooks across three motivational categories, construct a dataset of 3,041 high-engagement samples with reliable human-machine annotations, and conduct comprehensive evaluations across nine VLMs.
+Our results reveal significant performance degradation on edge cases, superior performance on composite hooks, and a watershed in recognizing high-order psychological mechanisms.
+PsyHookBench establishes a foundation for developing VLMs with enhanced social media content understanding.
 <p align="center">
   <img src="./intro_v3.png" width="90%" alt="PsyHookBench Overview">
   <br>